 Genesis 1 :27

 This seems pretty clear, doesn’t it?
-There are two genders, both made in the image of God but distinct, different, and individual, not transitional or changeable.
-This is so central to who we are, that Jesus himself quotes this passage in a debate with some Pharisee, when ‘He answered, “have you not read that He who created them from the beginning made them male and female…”’ (Matthew 19:4).
+There are two sexes, both made in the image of God but distinct, different, and individual, not transitional or changeable.
+This is so central to who we are, that Jesus himself quotes this passage in a debate with some Pharisee, when ‘He answered, “have you not read that He who created them from the beginning made them male and female…” ’ (Matthew 19:4).

-If what the Bible says is true, that gender is fixed and the same as your birth sex, then why are people ‘changing’ gender at all?
-The truth is you cannot change your gender through hormone replacement treatments, surgery, or even human desire to do so.
-Your DNA will always reveal your true gender, as someone wrote- ‘In a court of law you can convict a man of rape and murder just on the strength of a DNA test alone.
+If what the Bible says is true, that whether we are male or female is how God has created us and is determined at conception then why are people identifying as different genders?
+The truth is you cannot change your sex through hormone replacement treatments, surgery, or even human desire to do so.
+Your DNA will always reveal your true sex, as someone wrote- ‘In a court of law you can convict a man of rape and murder just on the strength of a DNA test alone.
 But a DNA test is never permitted to determine male or female sex gender for transsexuals in court.
 Why is this?
 Because a DNA test would prove with absolute certainty that the transgender hormone therapy and surgery had failed to change a male to a female, or a female to a male’ .
 It may be possible to change birth certificates and outward appearance but nothing, including a surgeon’s knife or human will, can change our fundamental genetic makeup.